gRastello/lt/README.md

 usually you'll want to substitute `mm-dd-yyyy` with today's or tomorrow date but if you're making flashcards in advance you can also schedule them for later my writing a future date.
 You should not put any line that is not of the above format in a deck file nor use the `;` character in your questions or answers. **If you do not respect those simple rules lt will probably fail potentially deleting part (if not all) of your flashcards** thus is good practice to back up your decks (not needed anymore because now lt automatically backs up your decks before reviewing them; however you may want to keep different backups at different times).

+**Instead of addings flashcards manually you can now use the add command described below**.

+### Using add
+To add a flashcard to a deck just run `./lt add <deck>`; lt will then asks for a question and an answer and then add the flashcard to your deck (automatically filling the needed informations).
+If you add flashcards using this method then lt will assume today as first review date, if you don't like it you can edit your deck manually later on or patch your changes directly in the code.

 ### Using cram
 In the spirit of spaced repetition lt does not allow you to study again your deck if no card is scheduled for the current day but sometimes a cram session is needed.
 To run a cram session on a deck you can use the cram option.
 By running `./lt cram <deck>` lt will allow you to review all the flashcards in `<deck>` ignoring their scheduled dates. cram also prevent lt from collecting and updating your flashcards data and thus do not require you to score your reviews.